 The affidavit in all cases in which it is executed is presented to the mother and father separately in order to prevent any influence that would affect the binding document.

 If you are considering executing a paternity affidavit, you should consult a paternity attorney.
-Attorney Andrew B. Jones can help you fully understand your rights and responsibilities as the legal father of your child.
+The attorneys at Jones Law Office can help you fully understand your rights and responsibilities as the legal father of your child.